Janolan/x250-hackintosh/README.md

    7. Select Restore
    8. Choose BaseSystem from the list \(it should be the image you mounted earlier\)
    9. Let it restore
-8. When done you can continue this guide...

 ### Copy EFI Folder to USB installer